kanbanyte/sepa/assessments/design.md

 perform actions efficiently and accurately.

 ## Machine Learning
-When tackling ML, a key pillar is the training of models, which of course requires data.

 ### Structured Data
 * Typically quantitative data.
 * Highly organised and easily decipherable.
 * SQL can and usually is used to manage structured data.

-Examples:\
-Dates, names, addresses, credit card numbers.

 ### Unstructured Data
 * Typically qualitative data.